theelims/PsychicMqttClient/README.md

 If you require more universal connectivity to more then one server and have different root certificate authorities you can use the python script in the `/scripts` folder.
 It will either download a standard set of the most popular root CA's or use a set of certificates in _.PEM or _.DEM file format located in the folder `/ssl_certs`.
 For the download either the Mozilla collection at [https://curl.se/ca/cacert.pem](https://curl.se/ca/cacert.pem) is used or a collection curated by [Adafruit](https://github.com/adafruit/certificates/) specifically adjusted for the constraints of embedded systems.

 Copy the script from the library folder into your platformio project folder `./scripts` so that it can be found.
-In the `platformio.ini` add teh following lines
+In the `platformio.ini` add the following lines

 ```ini
 extra_scripts = pre:scripts/generate_cert_bundle.py